 In the movie, he gives a speech about his snowman army saying that they're mindless soldiers who can be indefinitely replaced.
 He also fires his goblins despite the fact that they were useful to him.

-Swedish writer Simona Ahrnstedt quickly shows us how creepy the villains of her debut novel Överenskommelser are.
-Even if we disregard what they do to the two protagonists from this trope, as those deeds are important to the overall plot, we also get to see two of the villains (Edvard and Rosenschiöld) repeatedly abuse women while having sex with them.
+Simona Ahrnstedt quickly shows us how creepy the villains of her debut novel Överenskommelser are.
+Even if we disregard what they do to the two protagonists from this trope, as we can see those deeds as important to the overall plot, we also get to see two of the villains (Edvard and Rosenschiöld) repeatedly abuse women while having sex with them.